Prague is the capital of the Czech Republic, home of the world’s best beer, stunning architecture, and oh, yeah: ancient secrets.

 We also chat with travel writer Mark Baker.
 He’s lived in Prague for more than 20 years and gives us the inside story on the city’s bookshops, spies, and ghosts.

-For a complete roundup of all the books we recommend, plus the other cool stuff we talked about and more info about our guest Mark Baker, visit the Episode 01 show notes.
+For a complete roundup of all the books we recommend and a full transcript, plus the other cool stuff we talked about and more info about our guest Mark Baker, visit the Episode 01 show notes.

 Subscribe to our podcast so you never miss a must-read book or thrilling destination!